ShaunHaldane/PiBoxer/README.md

 ![alt text](PiBoxerResultsonBag.png?raw=true)

 ## Final Note
 The apparatus needs more work because the wires become loose after a few sessions.
 It is very frustrating when the wires come loose during the 60 second punch interval and messes up the score.
 The software workes brilliantly.
+The PiBoxerPresentationVideo.mp4 in the files section of this repo can be downloaded to see me present the product.